Invincible-51/Skin-Condition-Detector-AI/README.md

 ## How to run the project:

-1. Ensure that you have a Jetson Nano.
+1. IMPORTANT: Ensure that you have a Jetson Nano.
 2. Ensure that the following are already installed on your Jetson Nano:
    a.
 Python 3
    b.
 The Jetson Inference Library